 Note: it is important to monitor the level of water for at least 48 hours after any repair has taken place.
 If a patch repair was performed the pool should sit still for 12 hours with no swimming and pump turned off.
 If the level of water is low in the pool, fill it to normal and monitor for a period of 48 hours.

-If you have any questions about DIY Leak tests or would like to schedule a 20% off your first leak test and a 5-year warranty on all pool maintenance and repairs please feel free to contact us (321) 303-9910.
-A professional pool repair service can save you thousands in replacement or foundation repair costs.
+If you have any questions about DIY Leak tests or would like to schedule a 20% off your first leak test and a 5-year warranty please feel free to contact us (321) 303-9910.
+A professional leak detection service can save you thousands in replacement or foundation repair costs.